TAX & AI: THE FUTURE ARRIVED YESTERDAY

 and that's not a word we use loosely.

-AI makes errors.
+AI can make errors.

-• warningIt cites cases that don't exist
+- warningIt can cite cases and references that don't exist

 the more useful these tools become.